-There comes an important moment in your mindfulness journey when you’re called to share your practice with others.
+There comes an important moment in your mindfulness journey when you’re called to share your at-home meditation retreat with others.
 You might be asked to share a mindfulness exercise in a meeting, asked by your partner to help soothe a mid-meltdown child, asked by a grieving friend how you managed through loss in your own life.
 It’s a small yet monumental call to take something deeply personal and offer it back to the world.
 And you don’t have to be a mindfulness teacher to meet the moment.

 In 2016, I started a weekly mindfulness group at work with two colleagues.
 We pitched the idea, secured a nominal budget, and brought in a certified teacher from a local meditation center.
 We sat in a conference room, partially cross-legged in restrictive business casual, and felt genuine joy when close to 20 of our coworkers practiced within the walls of our corporate office without a trace of insincerity.

 We also soon realized that we didn’t have an endless budget to bring in teachers every week.
 We could run these sessions a few times a year but had to fill the weeks between with our own content.
 As the yoga teacher of the group, I was asked to share a mindfulness exercise in the next meeting.
 And my immediate reaction was, “Am I really qualified to do this?”

 A good teacher not only guides through their expertise, but they know that the true teachings are found within each one of us.

 I wasn’t a certified mindfulness or meditation teacher at the time.
 I admired and respected my own teachers who studied, practiced, embodied, and taught mindfulness over many decades.
 Teachers play an essential role in preserving and deepening collective wisdom.
 A good teacher not only guides through their expertise, but they know that the true teachings are found within each one of us and, after a lifetime of trying, erring, and persevering, they know how to create kind space for wisdom to arise.